Student and Exchange Visitor Program

 You can find previous SEVIS by the Numbers reports in Freedom of Information Act Library, under Student and Exchange Visitor Program.

 View SEVIS's Fact Sheets.

-The Study in the States website allows ICE and its partner agencies, as well as DoS, to more effectively communicate information to international students, exchange visitors and their dependents.
-The site features dynamic and interactive content in a user-friendly manner and uses social media tools, such as Facebook and Twitter, to provide updates to visitors around the globe.
+The Study in the States website allows ICE and its partner agencies, as well as DoS, to more effectively communicate information to nonimmigrant students, exchange visitors and their dependents.
+The site features dynamic and interactive content in a user-friendly manner and uses social media tools, such as Facebook, Twitter and LinkedIn to provide updates to visitors around the globe.

 As a reminder to our stakeholders, ICE has a policy in place that advises against enforcement actions at schools or churches.
 With that said, SEVP personnel often visit SEVP-certified schools or those seeking SEVP certification.
 Many of these visits are required in order to maintain a school's SEVP certification.

 SEVP-certified schools are subject to review of their certification at any time based on federal regulation.
 Visit the School Alerts page for a list of schools that have been withdrawn in SEVIS upon review due to a failure to comply with SEVP regulations and to find instructions for students of these schools.